korupso/OVinder/documents/scrum-questions.md

 The subhuman documentation of the HERE Maps Javascript API.
 I don't believe a single thought has gone into writing this documentation.
 Most functions and events only have a single sentence explaining what it does, while others sometimes don't even have an explanation.
 There are also quite a lot of features I feel like is missing from the API.

+---
+## 29.07.2020
+**What did I do today?**
+I tried to make the gps coordinates of the user updatable in a sensible way, but it sadly did not work.
+I googled my problem a few times, but I didn't find a suitable answer.

+**What will I do tomorrow?**
+I'm probably going to create a demo project and fiddle around with the coordinates function until it works like I want it to.
+This may as well take the whole day, since I didn't manage to find a good solution today.
+If there is any time left, I'll try to add the routing feature.

+**What hinders my progress?**
+My problems today mostly constisted of crashes, which is something I can not do a lot against.
+I hope this will stabilize from now on.